AziidanNg/AziidanNg/README.md

 <a href="https://www.w3schools.com/sql/" target="blank"><img align="left" alt="Sql" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/microsoftsqlserver/microsoftsqlserver-plain.svg" />
 <br />

-🌱 I’m currently pursuing my tertiary study at University of Technology Malaysia in Bachelor Of Computer Science (Computer Networks And Security) With Honours.
-I just entered the University and currently in the first semester.
-In this semester I study about
-- Discrete Structure
-- Programming Technique 1
-- Technology And Information System
-- Digital Logic
-- Integrity And Anti-Corruption

 <!--
 **AziidanNg/AziidanNg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.